-(2) A personal representative of an adult person whose image or voice is in the recording, if the adult person has consented to the disclosure. (notarization of consent is required)
+- A personal representative of an adult person whose image or voice is in the recording, if the adult person has consented to the disclosure (notarization of consent is required).

-(3) A personal representative of a minor or of an adult person under lawful guardianship whose image or voice is in the recording. (guardianship documentation is required)
+- A personal representative of a minor or of an adult person under lawful guardianship whose image or voice is in the recording (guardianship documentation is required).

-(5) A personal representative of an adult person who is incapacitated and unable to provide consent to disclosure. (power of attorney or other legal documentation required)
+- A personal representative of an adult person who is incapacitated and unable to provide consent to disclosure (power of attorney or other legal documentation required).

 When disclosing the recording, the law enforcement agency will only disclose only those portions of the recording that are relevant to the person’s request.
 A person who receives disclosure pursuant to this subsection shall not record or copy the recording.

-NOTE: A personal representative is defined as a parent, court-appointed guardian, spouse, or attorney of a person whose image or voice is in the recording.
-If a person whose image or voice is in the recording is deceased, the term also means the personal representative of the estate of the deceased person; the deceased person’s surviving spouse, parent, or adult child; the deceased person’s attorney; or the parent or guardian of a surviving minor child of the deceased.
+NOTE: A personal representative is defined as a parent, court-appointed guardian, spouse, or attorney (effective 12/1/2021 a licensed North Carolina attorney) of a person whose image or voice is in the recording.
+If a person whose image or voice is in the recording is deceased, the term also means the personal representative of the estate of the deceased person; the deceased person’s surviving spouse, parent, or adult child; the deceased person’s attorney (effective 12/1/2021 a licensed North Carolina attorney); or the parent or guardian of a surviving minor child of the deceased.

-NOTE: Disclosed is defined as making a recording available for viewing or listening to by the person requesting disclosure, at a time and location chosen by the custodial law enforcement agency.
+NOTE: Disclose is defined as making a recording available for viewing or listening to by the person requesting disclosure, at a time and location chosen by the custodial law enforcement agency.
 This definition does not include providing a copy of the recording.
-Section 132-1.4A prohibits the requesting person from recording the recording.
+Section 132-1.4A. prohibits the requesting person from recording the recording.

-If you meet the criteria above you may download the Gastonia Police Department’s Video Disclosure Request form using the link below.
-Once you have completed the form in its entirety you may hand-deliver same and all required verification documents to the Gastonia Police Department.
+If you meet the criteria above and your request is not for disclosure of a death or serious bodily injury, you may download the Video Disclosure Request form using the link below.
+Once you have completed the form in its entirety you may drop it and all required verification documents necessary at the Gastonia Police Department.
 You may also email the form and documentation to email@example.com or you may mail the form and documentation by USPS to: